 Current efforts focus on understanding processes controlling the formation, lifecycle, and climatic influence of Arctic clouds.
 Clouds play important roles in the climate system, including the modulation of atmospheric radiation and the distribution of precipitation.
 Specific topics currently being investigated include:

 - Use of Unmanned Aircraft Systems in Measuring High-Latitude Atmospheres: Polar atmospheres represent one of the most challenging environments in which to make atmospheric measurements.
 Manned flights can be expensive and dangerous.
 Together with collaborators at the University of Colorado and the US Department of Energy, we are exploring the potential for small (micro-scale) UAS to obtain some of these measurments, including profiling of basic meteorology (temperature, humidity, winds), aerosol properties, cloud properties, radiation and deriving estimates of the surface energy budget.
+One of our primary Arctic deployment sites is the Oliktok Point, Alaska facility operated by the Department of Energy.
+Recently, we particpated in the COALA campaign there, and will head back in the Spring of 2015 for the ERASMUS campaign.

 - Aerosol-Cloud Interactions in Arctic Clouds: Cloud radiative forcing and precipitation characteristics are influenced by the particles upon which cloud hydrometeors form.
 Changes to precipitation rates, cloud lifetime, and cloud thickness can all result from changes to aerosol properties.
 Using a variety of observational and modeling tools, we are improving our understanding of the physical processes responsible for these interactions, as well as the resulting impact on the influence of clouds on the climate system.